This article highlights Panama La Vieja or Panama Viejo (different from the Casco Antiguo or Old Town), the county’s original settlement.

 There is not a lot left of the city.
 Most of the original buildings were made of wood.
 A big fire devoured the city during the pirate attack (some scholars affirm the Spaniards started the fire to confuse the pirates.
 Others say the pirates burned the city).

-There are many souvenir kiosks on the building next to the ruins.
-In there, you can find devil masks, molas, Indian made jewelry and other traditional crafts.
+There are many souvenir kiosks in the building next to the ruins.
+In there, you can find devil masks, molas, Indian made jewelry, and other traditional crafts.